Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Linear stability analysis and pattern formation

-{ In order to give more insights about the size of the emerging patterns, we show in Figure \ref{fig: maximum eigenvalues and modes} the values of the inverse of the maximal wavenumber as function of the chemotactic sensitivity (denoted by $A$ for part \textbf{P1} and $B$ for part \textbf{P2}), for different values of the exponent $\gamma_M$.
-We recall that $\gamma_M = 1$ in \textbf{P1} (blue curve) where cells act as rigid bodies and $\gamma_M>1$ in the presence of the treatment, where cells behave as semi-elastic entities (\textbf{P2}).
-Figure \ref{fig: wavenumber} shows the results for growth rate $r_0=0.1$ and carrying capacity $u_{\max} = 0.5$, Figure \ref{fig: wavenumber 2D} for $r_0=0.05$ (slower growth) and $u_{\max} = 0.1$ (lower carrying capacity).
+{In order to give more insights about the size of the emerging patterns, we show in Figure~\ref{fig: maximum eigenvalues and modes} {the values of the inverse maximal wavenumber} as function of the chemotactic sensitivity (denoted by $A$ for part \textbf{P1} and $B$ for part \textbf{P2}), for different values of the exponent $\gamma(M)$.
+We recall that $\gamma(M) = 1$ in \textbf{P1}, where cells act as rigid bodies, and $\gamma(M)>1$ in the presence of the treatment, where cells behave as {semi-elastic entities} (\textbf{P2}).
+Figure \ref{fig: wavenumber} shows the results for growth rate $r_0=0.1 = 0.8 \; \rm{day}^{-1}$ and carrying capacity $u_{\max} = 0.5$, Figure \ref{fig: wavenumber 2D} for $r_0=0.05 = 0.4 \; \rm{day}^{-1}$ (slower growth) and $u_{\max} = 0.1$ (lower carrying capacity).
 In both figures, the black circles indicate the critical values for the chemotactic sensitivity above which the system is unstable.
 Here, the tight packing density is set to $\bar{u} = 1$.
 The maximal wavenumber corresponds to the most unstable mode, \emph{i.e.} the perturbed wave that will grow the fastest.
 Therefore, the inverse of this maximal wavenumber is directly related to the size of the emerging patterns.

 As one can observe, an increase in the chemotactic sensitivity parameter correlates with a decrease in the observed pattern size, suggesting that the aggregates are smaller: larger chemotactic sensitivity leads to more aggregated clusters.
-Moreover, the aggregate size also decreases as cells pass from rigid bodies to semi-elastic entities (when $\gamma_M$ increases).
-This is due to the fact that for larger values of $\gamma_M$, cells are more easily deformed and can aggregate more efficiently than when they behave as rigid spheres. }
+Moreover, the aggregate size also decreases as cells pass from rigid bodies to {semi-elastic} entities (when $\gamma(M)$ increases).
+This is due to the fact that for larger values of $\gamma(M)$, cells are more easily deformed and can aggregate more efficiently than when they behave as rigid spheres. }